 - Excessive handling

 Will a hermit crab die if it loses a leg?
-Not necessarily.
-Hermit crabs regenerate lost limbs over time.
-If a hermit crab loses multiple limbs at once, it’s unlikely to recover.
+Not necessarily, as hermit crabs regenerate lost limbs over time.
+However, it’s unlikely to recover if a hermit crab loses multiple limbs.

 Toxicity and Poisoning